Learn why students are calling it their favorite part of BYU-Pathway

 Getting to know your missionaries

 There are thousands of service missionaries assigned to BYU-Pathway!
 Each has a unique story of how they got there, but they all have the same reason for wanting to stay: the students.
-Missionaries have the responsibility of facilitating weekly gatherings, supporting currently enrolled students, and encouraging others to join BYU-Pathway.
+Missionaries facilitate weekly gatherings, support students, and encourage others to join BYU-Pathway.

-In your first gathering, you’ll get to know your service missionaries.
-They’ll lead the discussion the first time and set up a day for you to strengthen your leadership skills by leading the discussion another day!
-You’ll also get to know the other students in your gathering group and discuss how you discovered BYU-Pathway and what you’re hoping to achieve by furthering your education.
+In your first gathering, you’ll get to know your assigned service missionaries.
+They’ll lead the discussion the first time then assign you to lead the discussion another day to strengthen your leadership skills!
+You’ll also get to know the other students in your gathering group and what you’re hoping to achieve by furthering your education.

 Connecting with your gathering group